molon/MLAutoReplace/README.md

 }
 ```

-You must reload .plist file with shortcut `control+option+command+\` after saving it.
+You must reload .plist file with shortcut `control+option+command+\` after editing and saving it.
-You can also reload it with the reload button in MLAutoReplace window.
+You can also reload it with the `Reload .plist Data` button in MLAutoReplace window.

 ##regex replacer

 Exmple:
 ![replace getter](https://raw.githubusercontent.com/molon/MLAutoReplace/master/regex.png)
 This item means that plugin will replace `@s/` to `@property (nonatomic, strong) <#custom#>`.

-The plugin will detect current input line content.
+The plugin will detect the content of current input line.